 The roundtables were structured so that an introduction to the aims of the equality taskforce was given, and broad questions were offered to enable discussion and for people to propose their ideas, solutions and concerns.

-Panellists were chosen from diverse groups representing College staff and its members, as well as representatives from national charities and individuals with expertise on working to reduce inequalities.
+Panellists were chosen from diverse groups representing College staff and its members, as well as representatives from national charities and individuals with expertise in reducing inequalities.
 Patient and carer representatives were also invited as panellists.

 All panellists were offered a summary of previous recommendations generated from reports on a range of sources relating to racism and discrimination.